 Do I Need Commercial Drone Insurance?

-Currently the Federal Aviation Administration (FAA) doesn’t require insurance for commercial drone operators in the United States.
-However, drone insurance is something you should seriously consider to limit your risk exposure.
+Drone insurance is not required by the Federal Aviation Administration (FAA), doesn’t require insurance for commercial drone operators in the United States.
+However, drone insurance is something you should seriously consider limiting your risk exposure.

 In other words, Hull Insurance provides protection for physical damage to your drone in the event that you crash it!